-Change the Static IP Address of a Domain Controller
+Change the static IP address of a domain controller

 To change the static IP address of a domain controller

-In IP address, type the new address.
+In the Internet Protocol (TCP/IP) Properties dialog box, in the IP address box, type the new address.

-If this domain controller uses WINS servers, click Advanced, and then, in the Advanced TCP/IP Settings dialog box, click the WINS tab.
+If this domain controller uses WINS servers, click Advanced and then, in the Advanced TCP/IP Settings dialog box, click the WINS tab.

 If an address in the list is no longer appropriate, click the address, and then click Edit.